ashleve/lightning-hydra-template/README.md

 echo "autoenv() { if [ -x .autoenv ]; then source .autoenv ; echo '.autoenv executed' ; fi } ; cd() { builtin cd \"\$@\" ; autoenv ; } ; autoenv" >> ~/.bashrc
 ```

-Now you can add any commands to your `.autoenv` file, e.g. activation of virual environment and hydra tab completion:
+Now you can add any commands to your `.autoenv` file, e.g. activation of virtual environment and hydra tab completion:
 ```bash
 # activate conda environment
 conda activate myenv